 “I could not believe what was before me.
 The body of my husband suspended on a rope by the neck?
 Was it murder or suicide?‘Hajj Abaasi, byanemaokutegeera (I failed to undersand)’.

-I circled round the dining table over five times, looking at the man who had pulled me out of miserly, my best friend, the father of the child I was still carrying inside me and failed to understand why God has punished me like this.
+I circled round the dining table over five times, my best friend, the father of the child I was still carrying inside me and failed to understand why God has punished me like this.

 ‘Hajj Abaasi okukaaba kwanema (Ifailed to cry).
 At this time Acid was telling her story with tears running down her face, but with a very clear voice.
 I tried to stop her to cool down, but she smiled a bit and said it’s O.K.
 I can continue.
 So she continued’.